bigcat2014/Cloud_Computing/Assignment 4/README.txt

  */

 Setup:
-    Download the files, open a terminal, and cd to the directory the files are stored in
+    Download the files, open a terminal, and cd to the directory the files are stored in.
+    Must be run on linux box

 Running: